open-horizon/examples/edge/services/visual_inferencing/UsingPolicy.md

 - [Creating Your Own Operator Edge Service](CreateService.md)
 - Further Learning - to see more Horizon features demonstrated, continue on to the [cpu2evtstreams example](../../evtstreams/cpu2evtstreams).

-## <a id=preconditions></a> Preconditions for Using the Operator Example Edge Service
+## <a id=preconditions></a> Preconditions for Using the Object Detection and Classification Example Edge Service

-If you haven't done so already, you must do these steps before proceeding with the operator example:
+If you haven't done so already, you must do these steps before proceeding with the object detection and classification example:

 1. Install the Horizon management hub (exchange and agbot).

-2. Install the Horizon agent on your edge cluster and configure it to point to your Horizon exchange.
+2. Install the Horizon agent on your edge device and configure it to point to your Horizon exchange.

 3. As part of the management hub installation process a file called `agent-install.cfg` was created that contains the values for `HZN_ORG_ID` and the exchange and css URL values.
 Locate this file and set those environment variables in your shell now: